Floods have provided great cautionary tales throughout human history – what can they now teach us about speeding up carbon drawdown?

 The city’s sea defences have historically been combined with military defences, but these days Portsmouth’s existential threat comes not from Armadas, but from rising sea levels caused by the Greenhouse Effect.

 The Southsea Coastal Scheme is Britain’s biggest local-government-lead flood control scheme.
-This means it can’t compete with the kind of resources available to a country like The Netherlands, but gives it way more options than most local governments.
+Portsmouth can’t compete with the kind of resources available to a country like The Netherlands, but as a large city it has more options than most local governments.

-For the purposes of this article at least, our point is that this scheme has loads and loads of publicity.
-You can hardly not notice the piles of concrete tetrapods, diggers and trucks, so everyone in Portsmouth is aware of the works, which operate 24/7.
+For the purposes of this article, our point is that this scheme has loads and loads of publicity.
+You can’t ignore the piles of concrete tetrapods, diggers and trucks along the sea front, so everyone in Portsmouth is aware of the works, which operate 24/7.
 Building a stronger sea wall will be occupying the entire sea front for years to come.

-As a result, most people in Portsmouth accept the disruption, and can explain to visitors why it’s necessary, important and urgent.
-Stakeholders were consulted, some are being compensated, and life goes on.
+As a result, most people in Portsmouth accept the disruption.
+They can explain to visitors why it’s necessary, important and urgent.
+Stakeholders were consulted, some are being compensated, life goes on.

 You can always find grumblers if you look for them, but you’ll also see plenty of locals taking their kids to watch the diggers, and helping them read the placards explaining the project’s goals and importance.